NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 See :numref:`installation`.
-The ``bin`` directory of the ASP software should be added to the $PATH environmental variable.
+The ``bin`` directory of the ASP software should be added to the ``PATH`` environmental variable.
 Note that ASP ships its own version of Python.
 That can cause conflicts if ROS and ASP are run in the same terminal.